 Closing loops across the Sanitation Economy.
-New in 2018, the Toilet Board Coalition has expanded its reach to proactively call for catalysing innovations and new business models that fill the gaps needed to leapfrog to next generation sanitation systems.
+The Toilet Board Coalition has expanded its reach to proactively call for catalysing innovations and new business models that fill the gaps needed to leapfrog to next generation sanitation systems.

 Business from outside the sanitation sector with specific solutions that can be applied to the Sanitation Economy are invited to bid for Toilet Board Coalition and partner support and resources to fuel the transition.Learn more about open tenders